A version of this post was originally featured on Career Optimist.

 Plan, Plan, Plan

 Whatever can get thrown on the calendar can and the more in advance I can plan, the better.
-It's much easier to fulfill a to-do list or a project when it's on my calendar and I can anticipate it, whether it's a new client meeting or a fundraiser at my daughter's school.
+It's much easier to fulfill a to-do list or a project when it's on my calendar and I can anticipate it, whether it's a meeting for work or a fundraiser at my daughter's school.

 Use Your Breaks